Degradability of Fermionic Gaussian Channels

-where $p\geq \frac{1}{2}$ or a direct sum of such channels. \end{theorem} We show this in three steps: first we observe that concatenating a channel with unitary channels (``unitary pre- and postprocessing'') does not affect the degradability properties.
-This allows to greatly simplify the further discussion by focusing on FGCs in \emph{standard form} in which the matrix $A$ is diagonal with descendingly ordered positive eigenvalues.
-This form can always be reached by concatenating the channel with Gaussian unitaries that effect the singular value decomposition (SVD) of $A=O_1DO_2$ (see \cite{GrGi15SM}, Lemma \ref{Sle:UnitConcat}).
-Likewise, it is easy to see that FGCs that act independently of two subsets of modes, i.e., $\cT_{(A;B)}$ with $A=A_1\oplus A_2$ and $B=B_1\oplus B_2$, are (anti)degradable iff both $\cT_{(A_i;B_i)}$ are (see \cite{GrGi15SM}, Lemma \ref{Sle:DegCompChan}), which, without loss of generality, allows to consider only channels where $A$ has at most one singular value 1.
-We then show that it is necessary for degradability that (i) $D\geq1/\sqrt{2}$ and (ii) the channel has a small Choi rank \cite{CRS08}, more specifically, its minimal dilation requires no more than $n$ modes.
-Finally, we prove that such channels cannot be degradable unless $D\propto\id$ or the environmental state CM $\gamma_p$ decomposes into $\oplus_k \gamma_{p,k}$ and $D=\oplus_k (\alpha_k \id)$.
+up to unitary pre- and post-processing or are a direct sum of such channels.
+Here, $0\leq p\leq \frac{1}{2}$ and $J_{2n}=-i\oplus_{j=1}^n\sigma_y$. \end{theorem} The proof proceeds in three steps: first we observe that concatenating a channel with unitary channels does not affect (anti)degradability.
+This allows to simplify the further discussion by focusing on FGCs in \emph{standard form} in which the matrix $A$ is diagonal with descendingly ordered, positive eigenvalues.
+This form can always be reached by concatenating the channel with Gaussian unitaries that effect the singular value decomposition of $A=O_1DO_2$ (see \cite[Lemma S6]{SuppInfo}).
+Additionally, FGCs that act independently on two subsets of modes, i.e., $\cT_{(A;B)}$ with $A=A_1\oplus A_2$ and $B=B_1\oplus B_2$, are (anti)degradable iff both $\cT_{(A_i;B_i)}$ are (see \cite[Lemma S7]{SuppInfo}).
+Furthermore, a degrading map (CP or not) can only exist if $A$ is invertible and in this case the FGC in question is itself \emph{invertible}.
+Then the degrading map is unique (see \cite{Bra15}, \cite[Lemma S4]{SuppInfo}) and the FGC is degradable iff the degrading map is CP.
+We then show that it is necessary that $D\geq1/\sqrt{2}$ and that the channel has a small Choi rank \cite{CRS08} (its minimal dilation requires no more than $n$ modes).
+Finally, we prove that such channels cannot be degradable unless $D$ is a direct sum of (even-dimensional) terms $\propto\id$ ($D=\oplus\alpha_k\id_{2n_k}$ for $\alpha_k>0$) and the environmental state CM $\gamma_p$ a direct sum of pure CMs $\oplus_k \gamma_{p,k}$ (same partition as $D$).